VagaVesi/annual_report/README.md

 # ADDITIONAL FEATURES:

-1. Modify source dataset based on dataset code (balances and movements)
+1. Modify source dataset based on dataset code (balances and movements) - OK
-2. Save several datasets to one file
+2. Save several datasets to one file - OK
 3. Make report elements from multiple datasets
-4. Countries and activityType additional info
-5. Related parties additional info (separate set of data) - have to eliminate from standard dataset (except investments)
+4. Related parties additional info (separate set of data) - have to eliminate from standard dataset (except investments)
+5. Countries and activityType additional info

 # LIVE TO ADD

 1. Pattern input validation (Complex pattern OR is not supported in prototype)
+2. Ledger agregator: replace datsets_list -> report_code